List of Marvel Comics characters: F: Frog-Man

 Frog-Man is the name of two fictional characters appearing in American comic books published by Marvel Comics.

 François LeBlanc

 François LeBlanc first appeared in Daredevil #10–11 (October and December 1965), and was created by Stan Lee and Wally Wood.

-LeBlanc, a man with Olympic-level leaping skills, is among those recruited by the Organizer, secretly a candidate for the New York mayorship, to form the Ani-Men.
+LeBlanc, a man with Olympic-level leaping skills and a former military frogman, is among those recruited by the Organizer, secretly a candidate for the New York mayorship, to form the Ani-Men.
+Because of his abilities and background, LeBlanc was given a frog-resembling costume.
 The team goes on missions to undermine the current administration.
 Daredevil defeats them and they all go to prison.
 The Ani-Men later work for Count Nefaria, whose scientists submit the unwitting Ani-Men to processes that temporarily give them superhuman powers and animal-like forms.
 LeBlanc gains superhuman strength and stamina, along with frog-like legs.
 They invade the Cheyenne Mountain missile base and fight the X-Men.
 After they lose their powers the team is sent to kill Tony Stark, themselves dying by a bomb that Spymaster had planted to kill Stark.